Counseling and Psychological Services

 CAPS is available to facilitate student-initiated educational or support groups.
 CAPS also offers a variety of workshops focusing on prevention and management of common problems in areas such as:

 - conflict resolution

 - substance abuse

-Sometimes faculty and students are concerned about what, if any, action to take if they believe a student is experiencing difficulties.
-The CAPS staff will provide in-person or phone consultations to explore options and make recommendations.
+Sometimes faculty and students are concerned about what, if any, action to take if they believe another student is experiencing difficulties.
+The CAPS staff will meet or speak by phone with the concerned individual to explore options and make recommendations.
 The concerned faculty member or student need not identify him/herself or reveal the name of the student.
-Consultation is available to
+Consultation is available to:

 - students concerned about a friend or family member